 - 1.1.6.1.
 All procurement under this rule shall be initiated after first determining the need for the subject matter.
-While assessing the need the procuring agency shall take into account the estimated cost of the procurement and also decide on the following matters, namely: - a. the scope or quantity of procurement; - Ensure that the need is neither artificially created nor exaggerated, with the intention to channel benefits to certain individual(s) or organization(s);
+While assessing the need, the procuring agency shall take into account the estimated cost of the procurement and also decide on the following matters, namely: - a.
+The scope or quantity of procurement: - Ensure that the need is neither artificially created nor exaggerated, with the intention to channel benefits to certain individual(s) or organization(s); - 1.1.6.2.
+The Procuring Agency shall prescribe Minimum Order Quantity in the price schedule having carried out detailed demand aggregation, need analysis, and trend analysis.

 1.1.7.
-Annual Procurement Plan(APP)
+Annual Procurement Plan (APP)

 - 1.1.7.1.
-The Procuring Agency shall prepare a procurement plan of goods, works and services in the prescribed format for each fiscal year. - 1.1.7.2.
-The head of procuring agency/appropriate authority shall approve the procurement plan and exercise control over its implementation.
-The Procurement plan shall be fully integrated with applicable budget processes and circulars or the budget preparation instructions issued by Ministry of Finance. - 1.1.7.3.
-The APP is indicative only and does not create a legal or binding commitment to go to tender.
+The Procuring Agency shall prepare a procurement plan of goods, works, and services in the prescribed format for each fiscal year. - 1.1.7.2.
+The Head of Procuring Agency/appropriate authority shall approve the procurement plan and exercise control over its implementation.
+The procurement plan shall be fully integrated with applicable budget processes and circulars or the budget preparation instructions issued by the Ministry of Finance. - 1.1.7.3.
+The APP is indicative only and does not create a legal or binding commitment to go to tender